A BESPOKE 250+ MILE CROSSING FROM NORTH TO SOUTH ACROSS THE FULL GAMBIT OF ICELAND’S MAGICAL AND SURREAL INTERIOR.

 Professional local and UK safety staff, bike mechanic, medics, drivers, route safety staff and Rat Race experts on hand throughout.
 Audited and accredited to BS8848 expedition safety standard.

-This trip is never-done-before territory.
+This trip isn't an off the shelf adventure, nobody else on the island has journey on their books.
 It is an extremely audacious multi-sport crossing of the entirety of Iceland, starting in the far north and traversing right through the centre of the country, until reaching the south coast.
-Our sensational route passes between and beside numerous massive icecaps and dramatic mountains, all the while following the famous gravel roads, tracks and trails that thread through this land’s vast ash and lava fields.
+Our sensational, bespoke route passes between and beside numerous massive icecaps and dramatic mountains, all the while following the famous gravel roads, tracks and trails that thread through this land’s vast ash and lava fields.

 It is the totally unique Icelandic surroundings that make the most lasting impression of this journey.
 Once you leave the coast, the interior is almost devoid of any habitation whatsoever – making this trip beyond remote.
 The scenery is always dramatic: Glaciated and volcanic backdrops, icecaps, rivers, massive waterfalls, lakes, lava fields, rhyolite multi-coloured mountains, geothermal vents and pools and in places, even snow.